jasoneppink/multicaptions/README.md

   ```
   sudo nano /etc/rc.local
   ```
-and add this line so extsub starts at boot (assuming user and home directory are "pi"):
+and add this line so multicaptions starts at boot (assuming user and home directory are "pi"):

   ```
-  sudo -u pi /home/pi/extsub/startup.sh
+  sudo -u pi /home/pi/multicaptions/startup.sh
   ```

 3. Reboot!
 Video will begin to play automatically.